NixOS/nixpkgs/doc/languages-frameworks/php.section.md

    automatically comes with the necessary PHP environment, certain extensions and libraries around it.
  - A PHP interpreter with certain extensions available.
-   The `phpbase` attribute provides `phpbase.buildEnv` that allows you to wrap the PHP derivation with an additional config file that makes PHP import additional libraries or dependencies.
+   The `php` attribute provides `php.buildEnv` that allows you to wrap the PHP derivation with an additional config file that makes PHP import another set of extensions instead of the default provided selection.

 ##### Example setup for `phpfpm`